 On January 7, 2011, the Department of Health and Human Services(HHS) issued a final rule establishing a permanent certification program for the purposes of testing and certifying health information technology (“Establishment of the Permanent Certification Program for Health Information Technology,” 76 FR 1262) (“Permanent Certification Program final rule”).
 The program has since been renamed to the “ONC Health IT Certification Program” (80 FR 16804, 16806).
 The Permanent Certification Program final rule outlines provisions for a person or entity to submit a test procedure or test tool including any associated test data to the National Coordinator for Health Information Technology to be considered for approval and use.

 On June 9, 2015 HHS published a notice in the Federal Register titled "Acceptance and Approval of Non-Governmental Developed Test Procedures, Test Tools, and Test Data for Use under the ONC Health IT Certification Program."
-This notice and a related blog, informed the public of Office of the National Coordinator for Health Information Technology (ONC)’s policy that permits any person or entity to submit test method to ONC to be considered for approval and subsequent use by the National Voluntary Laboratory Accreditation Program (NVLAP) accredited testing laboratories.
+This notice and a related blog, informed the public of Office of the National Coordinator for Health Information Technology (ONC)’s policy that permits any person or entity to submit test method to ONC to be considered for approval and subsequent use by the ONC-Authorized Testing Laboratories (ONC-ATLs).

 Application Process for Consideration of ONC-Approved Alternative Test Method